kharlink/CompCreativity/README.md

 # Markov Chains: Campus Map

+This is a project I completed for CSCI3725 Computational Creativity.

 ## How to Set Up and Run Code

 This project runs without any input from the user.
 The program generates a schedule for a generic day in my life as a student at Bowdoin college.
 Time frames are not included.
-The schedules always begin and end in Harpswell apartments, which is where I live!
+The schedules always begin and end in Harpswell apartments, which is where I live.

-In addition to generating a typed schedule, the program also produces an image of the Bowdoin College Campus!
+In addition to generating a typed schedule, the program also produces an image of the Bowdoin College Campus.
 A pin is included on the screen at every location I am expected to travel to, given the produced schedule.

 ## Paragraphs